Aleospen/Python-Tusks/README.md

-# PythonProjects for my college
+# Python Projects for my college